DeepSeeBee/cb_orm/README.md

 # cb_orm
 ORM Wrapper

+GettingStarted
+- See the GettingStarted.txt in the root folder.

 Concept:
 - ORM Wrapper for loading and saving object models consisting of composed, polymorph entity objects
 - Compact and extendable Model Definition Language